 Financial Mechanism and Resources

-T20 (Technologies and Research): How to Use GEF Funding
+T20 (Technical cooperation): How to Use GEF Funding

 • Preparation of national assessments of technology needs for implementation of the Convention, and promotion of access to, transfer of and cooperation for joint development of technology (Decision X/24, annex, para.
 4.12; X/25, para.
 14; X/16, para.
 3(c); XIII/21, annex II, para.
 24)